AlanMorel/mapleserver2-docs/docs/setup/Connecting.md

 If your server is running on your PC you can proceed with Connecting to Localhost.
 If you are playing on a server that is NOT on your computer, go to the Connecting to Remote Server section.

 ### Connecting to Localhost
+#### No Port Changes

-1. If you have NOT done any changes to your server port, you are ready to play: Doubleclick the MapleStory2.exe which is located in Your_MapleStoryClient_Installation_Path\appdata\MapleStory2.exe.
+1. If you have NOT done any changes to your server ports, you are ready to play: Double-click the **MapleStory2.exe** which is located in `Your_MapleStoryClient_Installation_Path\appdata\MapleStory2.exe`.
+2. You can right-click -> Send to -> Desktop (create shortcut), so you can start MapleStory2 more easily.
+3. See Login Info for info on login data.

+#### Port Changes

+1. If you made changes to your server ports, you need to create a shortcut as in Step 3 of No Port Changes.
+2. Go to the properties of the shortcut.
+In the Target field, add your server's ip and **LOGIN** port (can be seen in the .env file) like so:
+`...appdata\MapleStory2.exe" --ip=127.0.0.1 --port=20001 --nxapp=nxl --lc=EN`
+3. Click OK and you can now start the game via your SHORTCUT.
+4. See Login Info for info on login data.

+### Login Info
-2. You can select any server.
+You can select any server.
 The id and password that you enter will be used to CREATE an account, once you click on login.
 So make sure to remember your data.

-3. You can rightclick -> Send to -> Desktop (create shortcut), so you can start Maple Story from your Desktop, next time.

-4. If you have NOT done any changes to your server ports, you are ready to play.
-Enjoy.

-5. If you made changes to your server ports, you need to create a shortcut as in Step 3.

-6. Go to the properties of the shortcut and in the Target field you add your ip and LOGIN port (can be seen in your .env file) like so:
-    ...appdata\MapleStory2.exe" --ip=127.0.0.1 --port=20001 --nxapp=nxl --lc=EN

-    Click OK and you can now start the game via your SHORTCUT.
+Accounts are auto-generated, so you can use whatever username and password you want.

 * Note: You can also leave both id and password empty, which will create an account with no id and no password.
 Everyone will be able to log into this account.

 ### Connecting to Remote Server
-1. If you want to join a server running on another computer, refer to step 5 and 6 of Connecting to Localhost.
+1. Follow the steps 1 and 2 of Connecting to Localhost: No Port Changes, but in step 2 you change the parameter details as following:
-2. In the --ip= parameter you enter the ip of the computer the maple server is running on.
+2. In the `--ip=` parameter you enter the ip of the computer the MapleServer is running on.
-3. In the --port= parameter you enter the LOGIN server port of the maple server that you want to connect to.
+3. In the `--port=` parameter you enter the **LOGIN** server port of the MapleServer that you want to connect to.